getsentry/sentry-docs/src/collections/_documentation/learn/configuration.md

 queue and this queue is given a certain amount to drain pending events.
 The default is SDK specific but typically around 2 seconds.
 Setting this value too low will most likely cause problems for sending events from command line applications.
-Setting it too high will cause the application to block for long time for users with network connectivity problems.
+Setting it too high will cause the application to block for a long time for users with network connectivity problems.
 {% endunsupported %}